ElvinEga/code-contextify/README.md

 # Install globally
 npm install -g code-contextify

-# Transform any project into AI context
+# Navigate to your project folder and run:
+code-contextify

+# Or, to analyze a different directory:
 code-contextify /path/to/your/project

 # That's it!
 Your context file is ready 🎉